What I'm reading in 2026

 Weapons of math destruction : how big data increases inequality and threatens democracy

 Before we got our current AI overlords, world was ran by mathematical (big data) models that decided your insurance, whether you were hireable or not, and even pushed you to vote.
 This book is about the perils of those algorithms.
 This book came out in 2016, and reading it now 10 years later, not that much has actually changed.
-Mostly
+Well, it is outdated, but same processes still run.
+Things just essentially got worse.
+Three stars because the book didn't have that much new information to tell.
+Perhaps these were groundbreaking insights in 2016, can't remember.

 The Gate of the Feral Gods